France says pressure on Amazon workers 'unacceptable' amid lockdown

 “Our lockers are all stuck next to each other, when I come to get my belongings, we’re all rubbing shoulders.”

-At Amazon’s centre in Saran, south of Paris, others echoed this view.
+At Amazon’s center in Saran, south of Paris, others echoed this view.

 “Everything is a problem, we keep crossing each in corridors and in the breakout area,” said Khaled Bouchajra, a worker and representative for the CGT union.